Homebrew/legacy-homebrew/README.md

 type reStart again at the SBT shell prompt, it will compile your changes and restart the jobserver.
 It enables very fast turnaround cycles.

+**NOTE2**: You cannot do `sbt reStart` from the OS shell.
+SBT will start job server and immediately kill it.

 For example jobs see the job-server-tests/ project / folder.

 When you use `reStart`, the log file goes to `job-server/job-server-local.log`.
 There is also an environment variable